kalechip22/kalechip22/README.md

 ### Hello there I'm Kayla Rose Hom! 👋

-- 🔭 I’m currently working on a mini-project course called 50 Projects in 50 Days
+- 🔭 Currently I'm working on a mini-project course called 50 Projects in 50 Days
-- 🌱 I’m currently learning about machine learning and computer vision
+- 🌱 I'm also learning about machine learning and computer vision
-- 💬 Ask me about any projects or opportunities you want to collaborate on!
+- 💬 Ask me about any projects or ideas you want to create!
 - 📫 Connect with me at: [kayla.r.hom@gmail.com](mailto:kayla.r.hom@gmail.com)

 <!--